PhD

 EUR UNITEID is able to finance or co-finance three-year doctoral grants.
 To this end, an admissions competition is held every year in July.
 Assistance is also available for both incoming and outgoing mobility.

-Students must be enrolled in a PhD program in Toulouse, and carry out their thesis in a EUR partner laboratory.
+Students must be enrolled in a PhD program in Toulouse, andcarry out their thesis in a UNITEID partner laboratory.
 International cotutelles are strongly encouraged.

-In line with the objectives of the national acceleration strategy on Emerging Infectious Diseases (EIDs) and CBRN threats (nuclear, radiological, biological and chemical threats), the scope of funding eligibility is restricted to the EUR field, i.e. EIDs and antibiotic resistance, and therefore does not cover all infectiology, microbiology, or the epidemiology of non-emerging / non-priority infectious diseases.
-This suitability for the EUR field is a prerequisite for the admissibility of funding applications.
+In line with the objectives of the national acceleration strategy on Emerging Infectious Diseases (EIDs) and CBRN threats (Chemical, Biological, Radiological and Nuclear Risk Mitigation), the scope of funding eligibility is restricted to UNITEID's field, i.e. EIDs and antibiotic resistance, and therefore does not cover all infectiology, microbiology, or the epidemiology of non-emerging / non-priority infectious diseases.
+This suitability for the Graduate school field is a prerequisite for the admissibility of funding applications.